Oklo Natural Nuclear Reactor Gabon — Bariandite

 Bariandite from Oklo - Vanadium Mineral with Uranium Dusting

 This specimen of bariandite, a rare hydrated manganese vanadate, originates from the Oklo natural nuclear reactor zone in Gabon — the only place on Earth where natural nuclear fission occurred nearly 2 billion years ago.
-Bariandite is often formed as a secondary alteration product while the reactor’s shutdown phase was in process.
+Bariandite is often formed as a secondary alteration product during the reactor's shutdown phase.

 This piece represents a remnant of Earth’s only prehistoric nuclear fission site — a renowned geological anomaly with no known equal anywhere else on the planet!